-During the year ended December 31, 2021, the Company achieved a research milestone under the Janssen Agreement and received a cash payment of \$3.0 million.
-In accordance with ASC 606, the Company determined that the \$3.0 million milestone receivable represented an increase in the initial transaction price under the Janssen Agreement in the form of the receipt of variable consideration that was previously constrained.
-The Company recognized revenue associated with the \$3.0 million milestone receivable in an amount equal to the proportional percentage of actual headcount incurred under the Janssen Agreement since its inception as a percentage of the total headcount expected to be utilized over the expected term of conduct of research and development services under the Janssen Agreement.
-The remaining unrecognized revenue associated with the \$3.0 million milestone was recorded to deferred revenue, and is being recognized as revenue over the expected term of conduct of research and development services.
+During the year ended December 31, 2022, the Company achieved two research milestones under the Janssen Agreement and received a cash payment of \$3.0 million each, for a total of \$6.0 million received.
+In accordance with ASC 606, the Company determined that the milestone receivables represented an increase in the initial transaction price under the Janssen Agreement in the form of the receipt of variable consideration that was previously constrained.
+The Company recognized revenue associated with the milestone receivables in an amount equal to the proportional percentage of actual headcount incurred under the Janssen Agreement since its inception as a percentage of the total headcount expected to be utilized over the expected term of conduct of research and development services under the Janssen Agreement.
+The remaining unrecognized revenue associated with the milestones was recorded to deferred revenue, and is being recognized as revenue over the expected term of conduct of research and development services.